-After that, once per turn, when Dark Magician is normal or special summoned to your field (except in the damage step), you can target and banish any opposing card.
+After that, once per turn, when Dark Magician is normal or special summoned to your field (except in the damage step), you can target and banish an opposing card.
 Since the first ability potentially searches for Dark Magician, it shouldn't be long before you're using Magical Circle to annihilate opposing cards of all types.
 With only the small limitation of being able to activate each of its effects once per turn, Dark Magical Circle bestows immense power for virtually no cost and belongs in absolutely every Dark Magician deck.
 Here's a quick list of cards Circle can tutor (in addition to today's other spells/traps):

 Dark Magician cards have withstood the test of time, and come in many shapes and sizes.
 For instance, by adding light-attributed monsters lets you use the light and dark-needing Chaos cards, adding pendulum Magicians helps avoid tribute summoning, and supports like "Secret Village of the Spellcasters" and "Magician's Right Hand" negate opposing spells.
 Always keep your eyes peeled for potent Dark Magician benefactors (including more-general spellcaster supports), but with these ten entries in your deck, you're already well on the way to winning your duels.

 As we eagerly await more Dark Magician archetype members, vote for your favorite entry, and I'll see you at our next Yu-Gi-Oh countdown!